-Table 1: Staff declaration against Protected Characteristics
+Fig 1 Staff declaration against Protected Characteristics

 We continue to have a low prefer not to say rate for Disability at 2%.
-There has been an increase in the percentage (23%) PNTS and the unknowns compared to last year, however this is still lower than the sector average at 37.6% (HESA 2022).
-There has been a continues reduction in the percentage (8.2%) of staff who have chosen the PNTS for sexual orientation from 11.7% in 2019-20.
+There has been an increase in the percentage (23%) Prefer Not to Say and the unknowns compared to last year, however this is still lower than the sector average at 37.6% (HESA 2022).

+There has been a continuous reduction in the percentage (8.2%) of staff who have chosen Prefer Not to Say for sexual orientation from 11.7% in 2019-20.